canvasplus/extension/README.md

 **popup files**

-> Popup files are the HTML/CSS/JS for the popup shown when you click the extension button.
+> The popup is coded using react js, to modify this you will need NodeJS.
+You can find more information and installation instructions below.

 <br>